MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 **By using PowerShell.** To enable SIP Gateway by using a PowerShell cmdlet, see [Set-CsTeamsCallingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamscallingpolicy?view=skype-ps). **(What do they do with this?)**

-## Verify that SIP Gateway is available for your tenant

-1. Log in to the [Teams admin center](https://admin-teams.microsoft.net/).

-2. At the left, select **Teams devices** and see if the **SIP devices** tab is visible.
-If it is, the SIP Gateway service is enabled for your tenant.

 ## For each SIP device, set the SIP Gateway provisioning server URL

-For each SIP device, you, or your users, must set one of the following SIP Gateway provisioning server URLs:
+For each SIP device, you must set one of the following SIP Gateway provisioning server URLs:

 - EMEA: [http://emea.ipp.sdg.teams.microsoft.com](http://emea.ipp.sdg.teams.microsoft.com)
 - Americas: [http://noam.ipp.sdg.teams.microsoft.com](http://noam.ipp.sdg.teams.microsoft.com)

+**WHAT ARE THE ADMIN INSTRUCTIONS?**

 Users who work from home must manually configure the provisioning server URL into their SIP device by using one of the following steps: